Skip to main content

 Jesse Hollington / Digital Trends

-Step 4: Once you've done this, your iPhone or iPad will no longer listen for the key phrase, but you'll still be able to activate Siri on-demand by pressing and holding the side button.
-If you wish to turn "Hey Siri" on again in the future, you can simply repeat the above steps; just be aware that you'll have to retrain Siri for your voice by repeating a few sample phrases.
+Step 6: If you wish to turn "Hey Siri" on again in the future, you can simply repeat the above steps; just be aware that you'll have to retrain Siri for your voice by saying a few sample phrases.

-Among Apple's improvements to Spotlight in iOS 16 are Siri Suggestions.
+Among Apple's recent improvements to Spotlight are Siri Suggestions.
 Siri now makes suggestions for things like calling into a meeting, confirming an appointment, creating an email, searching Safari, and other actions based on your daily routine and how you use your apps.
 You are in control of how those suggestions appear — or not.

 If you usually find Siri Suggestions helpful but want to switch some or all of them off, here’s how to do it.